waigitdas/Neo4j-Genealogy-PlugIns/jar/Readme.md

 <ol>
   <li><b>v 1.0.10</b>.
 Restored match_segment relationship properties describing the relationship between the match-pair including their relationship (1C, H3C, etc), the correlation of relationship (cor), an the common ancestor.
 Added a new function -- gen.dna.shared_mt_haplogroup -- to find matches who are both at- and mt-DNA matches. </li>
   <li><b>v 1.0.11</b>.
 New reports identifying dual matches for both autosomal and mitochondrial DNA.
-Upgraded triangulation report.
+Robust triangulation report have been improved.
 Also upgrade to <a href="https://www.wai.md/product-page/gfg-software">GFG software v 1.0.2</a> to capitalize on its menu driven access to new reporting capabilities.
 </ol>